Zalutumumab: Mechanism of EGFR

 EGFR is over-expressed by many tumor cells.
 Upon binding by a ligand, such as the epidermal growth factor or TGF alpha, dimerization occurs, leading to autophosphorylation on the intracellular tyrosine residues.
 Following phosphorylation, the Grb2-SOS signaling complex is stimulated.
 This causes the activation of the G protein RAS through the exchange of guanosine diphosphate (GDP) for guanosine triphosphate (GTP).
 The exchange of GDP for GTP induces a conformational change of RAS to allow it to bind to Raf-1.
 Raf-1 is then activated through another multistep mechanism in which dephosphorylation of inhibitory sites by protein phosphatase 2A (PP2A), as well as the phosphorylation of activating sites by p21 activated kinase (PAK) occurs.
 After this, Raf-1 activates MAPK/ERK kinase (MEK), which then goes on to activate extracellular-signal-regulated kinase (ERK).
 ERK is then able to enter the cell nucleus and control gene expression by phosphorylating various transcription factors, such as Elk-1.
 It is from there that the specific gene transcription occurs to initiate the cell cycle.
 Through this mechanism, apoptosis is inhibited, angiogenesis, migration, adhesion, and invasion occur.
 Each of these is a functional element to the progression and development of cancer, which is defined as an abnormal growth of cells with a tendency to proliferate in an uncontrolled way and, in some cases, to metastasize.

-Mechanism of zalutumumab

-In order to combat SCCHN, zalutumumab was designed to inhibit the EGFR signaling.
-Specifically, it binds to the EGFR Domain III on the cell surface.
-This locks the receptor in an inactive conformation, making the drug an inverse agonist.
-In doing this it is also acting as a competitive antagonist for the EGF ligand.
-In the inactive conformation, the distance between the intracellular tyrosine kinase residues is larger, which inhibits dimerization.
-Phosphorylation is consequently inhibited, so that no signal is released.
-Without a signal, cell cycle characteristics to enhance tumor growth are inhibited and the cancer progression is suppressed.

-This is not the only way in which zalutumumab works.
-It also is responsible for some antitumor affects through antibody-dependent cellular cytotoxicity (ADCC).
-The Fab, or fragment antigen binding region of the antibody, binds to the antigen on the EGFr expressing tumor cells.
-Through an immunological response, the body’s natural killer (NK) cells, which are a type of lymphocyte, recognize and bind to the Fc portion on the antibody through an Fc receptor, CD16.
-The NK cell is then activated through the cross linking of the Fc receptors which sends a signal to induce apoptosis and cell death.
-The target tumor cell is then destroyed.